harryfyjiswalker/GEOL0069_Week4/README.md

 ## Project Overview

-This coursework focuses on automated methods for discrimination of sea-ice and leads (narrow channels of open water within sea ice), approached via application of two unsupervised clustering algorithms - K-means and Gaussian Mixture Models (GMMs) - to waveform-derived features derived from Sentinel-3 SAR altimetry data.
+This assignment focuses on evaluation of automated methods for discrimination of sea-ice and leads.
+Two unsupervised clustering algorithms - K-means and Gaussian Mixture Models (GMMs) - are trained on waveform features derived from unlabelled Sentinel-3 SAR altimetry data, and their classification performances validated against ESA surface-type flags.

 The notebook ... builds directly on `Chapter1_Unsupervised_Learning_Methods_Michel.ipynb` and extends it with:
 - Mean echo shapes and standard deviation envelopes for each class